chris-short/chrisshort.net/content/post/on-the-passing-of-dan-kohn/index.md

-+++
-author = "Chris Short"
-date = 2020-11-07
+---
+ShowTOC: false
+author: Chris Short
+date: "2020-11-07"
-description = "2020 has taken Dan Kohn from us.
-This whole year has no chill." draft = false
+description: 2020 has taken Dan Kohn from us.
+This whole year has no chill.
-ShowTOC = false
+draft: false
-slug = "on-the-passing-of-dan-kohn"
-tags = ["Dan Kohn", "CNCF", "Cloud Native Computing Foundation", "cloud native", "community"] title = "On the Passing of Dan Kohn"

-+++
+slug: on-the-passing-of-dan-kohn
+tags:
+- Dan Kohn
+- CNCF
+- Cloud Native Computing Foundation
+- cloud native
+- community
+title: On the Passing of Dan Kohn
+---

 We've had a tragic loss in the cloud native community.
 [Last weekend we lost Dan Kohn](https://twitter.com/DrOceanJulie/status/1322957062444326919).
 Dan Kohn is the former Executive Director of Cloud Native Computing Foundation and was leading up COVID-19 response for the Linux Foundation.
 He passed away after [losing his battle with stage four colon cancer](https://www.dankohn.com/health).
 Dan's passing happened far too soon.
 I knew Dan was battling something, but we hadn't been in the same place for quite some time.
 It's not one of those things you necessarily want to initiate a conversation about either.
 I did not know of Dan's blog about it until he was gone.
 I would encourage all of us to look at our physical ailments as we age (perhaps more rapidly because of 2020) to take care of ourselves.